duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 Nonetheless, the runtime should be dominated by sorting, therefore this is a reasonable indication of performance.

 #### TPC-DS
-For the next comparison, I've improvised a relational sorting benchmark on two tables from the TPC-DS benchmark.
+For the next comparison, I've improvised a relational sorting benchmark on two tables from the standard [TPC Decision Support benchmark (TPC-DS)](http://www.tpc.org/tpcds/).
 TPC-DS is challenging for sorting implementations because it has wide tables (with many columns), and a mix of fixed- and variable-sized types.
 The number of rows increases with the scale factor.
-The tables are `catalog_sales` and `customer`.
+The tables used here are `catalog_sales` and `customer`.

 `catalog_sales` has 34 columns, all fixed-size types (integer and double), and grows to have many rows as the scale factor increases.
 `customer` has 18 columns, 10 integers and 8 strings, and a decent amount of rows as the scale factor increases.